fuhry/openssh-ldap-authkeys/README.md

 Defaults to a dynamic value generated from the basedn: a basedn of `dc=example,dc=com` will default to the use of `example.com` for this option.
 If overridden, the default discovery domain is not used.

+### `ldap.randomize_addresses` _(boolean)_

+If this is `true` and multiple LDAP servers are discovered, the list of servers is randomized using `random.shuffle` before any connections are attempted.
+If your DNS service returns multiple LDAP servers in a consistent order, changing this to `false` risks uneven load distribution between individual LDAP servers.
+Most deployments should leave this set to `true` (the default).

+_Default: true_

 ### `ldap.server_uri` _(string)_

 *Required* if `ldap.use_dns_srv` is `false`.